-These rules are effective January 1, 2024.
+These rules are effective March 10, 2025.
 For good cause shown, the Court may grant exception to the Rules of the Probate Court of Tuscarawas County should the circumstances so warrant in any particular case.

-These rules are available to view online on the Probate Court's website: http://www.co.tuscarawas.oh.us.
+These rules are available to view online on the Probate Court's website.
 Written copies of these rules are also available for public viewing at the office of the Probate Court, 101 East High Avenue, New Philadelphia, Ohio, and at the Tuscarawas County Law Library located in the Tuscarawas County Office Building at 125 East High Avenue, New Philadelphia, Ohio.